 Bear Lake Hydrologic Reconnection and Wetland Restoration

 Abandoned muck farms used for celery production, but now converted into shallow ponds, are adjacent to Bear Creek just before it enters Bear Lake (see red outlined area in map on right).
-Given their location and past land use, these muck fields likely contain very high levels of phosphorus.
+Given their location and past land use, these muck fields likely contain very high levels of phosphorus and are a plausible source of phosphorus to Bear Lake.
 Indeed, a recent study found that similarly converted celery fields located upstream of Mona Lake, another drowned river mouth system in Muskegon County, contributed a significant load of TP to Mona Lake via levee breaches.

-This study is funded by the National Oceanic and Atmospheric Administration (NOAA).
+Funding for the first study (sediment characterization) was provided by the National Oceanic and Atmospheric Administration (NOAA).

 West Michigan Shoreline Regional Development Commission (WMSRDC)